What to Do at Moraine View State Recreation Area: A Short Drive from Champaign-Urbana

 Must Know Info: Dawson Lake at Moraine View State Recreation Area is a draw for sailboats and motorcraft of 10HP or less.
 There is a two-lane launching ramp and docking facility and boats are available for rental here.

 The first thing we think stands out about Moraine View State Park is the prevalence of more casual, small watercraft, such as kayaks, canoes, paddle boats and paddle boards.
 This is a popular place to take on such activities, and their concession area is well stocked with boats available for rental if you don’t have your own.
+Also, spread the word that there is an accessible kayak launch here!

 Must Know Info: Illinois state fishing rules apply (so have your fishing license).
 Dawson Lake is regularly stocked with largemouth bass, bluegill, sunfish, bullhead, crappie, channel catfish, walleye, yellow perch and northern pike.